MicrosoftDocs/fabric-docs/docs/cicd/git-integration/source-code-format.md

 :::image type="content" source="./media/source-code-format/dataset-directory.png" alt-text="Screenshot of directory tree showing files in the dataset directory.":::

-For more information about semantic model folders and a complete list of their contents, see [Power BI Desktop project dataset folder](/power-bi/developer/projects/projects-dataset).
+For more information about semantic model folders and a complete list of their contents, see [Power BI Desktop project semantic model folder](/power-bi/developer/projects/projects-dataset).

 ## Automatically generated system files